Blog

 Explores the role of the SLP in stuttering treatment considering "One Size Does NOT Fit All."

-Daniel Shaw & Ana Paula Mumy
+by Daniel Shaw & Ana Paula Mumy

 When we consider “One Size Does NOT Fit All” as speech-language pathologists (SLPs), what is our role in stuttering treatment?